All Products

 }

-For more information about how to call this operation, see AssumeRole - Obtain temporary identity credentials for a RAM role.
+For more information about how to call this operation, see AssumeRole - Obtain temporary credentials for an assumed role.

 In a SAML role-based SSO scenario, the value of SourceIdentity is provided by the identity provider (IdP) in the SAML assertion.

-You can configure a SAML attribute in the IdP and map it to a user identity, such as a username.
-The attribute name must be https://www.aliyun.com/SAML-Role/Attributes/SourceIdentity.
+You need to configure a SAML attribute in your IdP and map it to a user's identifier, such as their username.
+The name of this attribute must be https://www.aliyun.com/SAML-Role/Attributes/SourceIdentity.

-After the configuration is complete, the SAML response issued by the IdP contains the following SAML assertion.
-This example assumes that the user's User Principal Name (UPN) prefix is mapped to the SourceIdentity value:
+After the configuration is complete, the SAML response issued by the IdP contains the following SAML assertion (assuming the user's UPN prefix is mapped to the SourceIdentity value):

 <Attribute Name="https://www.aliyun.com/SAML-Role/Attributes/SourceIdentity">